Beaver Area High School: College remediation

 According to a Pennsylvania Department of Education study released in January 2009, 43% of Beaver Area School District graduates required remediation in mathematics and/or reading before they were prepared to take college level courses in the Pennsylvania State System of Higher Education or community colleges.
 Less than 66% of Pennsylvania high school graduates who enroll in a four-year college in Pennsylvania will earn a bachelor's degree within six years.
 Among Pennsylvania high school graduates pursuing an associate degree, only one in three graduates in three years.
 Per the Pennsylvania Department of Education, one in three recent high school graduates who attend Pennsylvania's public universities and community colleges takes at least one remedial course in math, reading or English.

 Dual enrollment

-The high school does not offer the Pennsylvania dual enrollment program which permits students to earn deeply discounted college credits while still enrolled in high school.
-The program is offered through over 400 school districts, including all the high schools in Beaver County except Beaver Area High School.
+The high school does offer the Pennsylvania dual enrollment program which permits students to earn deeply discounted college credits while still enrolled in high school.
+The school offers credits with Carlow University, University of Pittsburgh, and Seton Hill University.